wafaehamdaoui/Student_management-app/README.md

 ## Conclusion:

  This project completely functions for showing it as a prototype of college projects.
 Features in the project include Login features ,  Adding Student,view Students which is registering by admin, View/Edit students details, Delete Student From the record... .The main Activity is focused for the admin only who is like a chairman to all organization and setup the data.

+ during this project I learned how to use Documentation of Qt and I refreshed my knowledge in sql and database.

+ Through this project I was able to reinvest the majority the concepts learned during the training of GUI Programming with QT.

+ leading a project from start to finish , starting from scratch was a rewarding experience and motivating for me.

+ ## Remarks:

+ Please before executing try to change paths of Databases .

+ You can use `AnassBelcaid` as username and `CPP` as a password to Login as an admin.

+ To login as a student you can use full name as username and register number as password ( After registering new student ).

+ To login as a Teacher you can full name as username and ID as password ( After adding new Teacher ).

+ I hope you like the system and be useful for you.

+ > Happy Recording !!

+Thank you !

+Wafae Hamdaoui.